Archh-coder/ai-analytic-dashboard/README.md

 npm run dev

 🧩 Why I Built This
-This dashboard helped me explore:
+-This dashboard help me explore:
 Real-world component structure
 Dashboard layouts and chart integration
 How AI tools can make development faster and cleaner